clixell/clixell-content/README.md

 ## Tutorials and more info

-For tutorials and to view more information on each of these features, visit the Clixell Content help section in the repository.
+Visit the [Clixell Content Wiki](https://github.com/clixell/clixell-content/wiki) for guides and tutorials on how to use the Clixell Content app